nautobot/nautobot-app-device-onboarding/README.md

 * Management Interface IP
 * Serial Number (when available)

-The goal of this plugin is not to import everything about a device into Nautobot but rather to help build quickly an inventory in Nautobot that is often the first step into an automation journey.
-For example, once the Management IP and Platform are in Nautobot, they could be used in an Ansible Playbook that retrieves more information about each device.
+The goal of this plugin is not to import everything about a device into Nautobot.
+Rather, the goal is to quickly build an inventory of basic device data in Nautobot that provides basic info on how to access the devices.
+For example, getting the Management IP and Platform data into Nautobot allows a follow-on tool that uses the basic info to access each device, retrieve data, and then populate Nautobot with that data.

+One example of a solution that can retrieve that additional device data and import it into Nautobot is the [Network Importer](https://github.com/networktocode/network-importer).
+Other options would include an Ansible playbook or a Python script.

 ## Installation